MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%localappdata%\Microsoft\MSIP** folder.
 If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
-You can also use this method to replace an out of date policy file with the latest, published policy.
+You can also use this method to replace an-out-of-date policy file with the latest, published policy.

 ## Hide the Do Not Forward button in Outlook

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-It requires a minimum client version of **1.8.41.0 ** (currently in preview).
+It requires a minimum preview client version of **1.8.41.0**.

-When this setting is configured, it hides the **Do Not Forward** button in Outlook.
+When you configure this setting, it hides the **Do Not Forward** button in Outlook.
 It does not hide this option from Office menus.

-To configure this advanced setting:
+To configure this advanced setting, enter the following strings:

 - Key: **DisableDNF**